 "Look if you prefer that I use another identity I will understand."

 But Shakata started shaking his head before Flint even finished speaking.
 He said firmly,

-"what better way to honour the life of my best friend than to let you use his identity.
+"What better way to honor the life of my best friend than to let you use his identity.
 Besides they will check you out throughly.
 Your new identity must be fool proof."

 Flint had one last quibble,

 "But won't they talk to people who knew the real Fitzgerald?"

 Shakata shook his head before saying in a sad tone of voice,

 "Apart from his family in Ireland and his old Sinn Fein cronies, almost all of those who knew him here died in that bombing raid near our student flat."

 Flint could not help falling for Shakata's verbal ambush by asking,